MEL GREEN grew up in Johannesburg, South Africa & emigrated to the USA in 1970.

 In ’04 he appeared at The Loaded Dog Folk Club in Sydney, Australia … which means he has played on four continents!

-Visiting South Africa again in 2018, he played with many of the local great musicians at a fundraiser for The Barleycorn in Cape Town and later at a headlining gig at TJs Music Club in Johannesburg he was more than up to the task of performing a terrific solo set to the delight of an entirely new audience.
+Re-visiting South Africa in 2018, he played at a fundraiser for The Barleycorn Music Club in Cape Town, and headlined a gig at TJs Music Club in Johannesburg, where he performed a solo set to a delighted, entirely new audience.

-Mel's fine singing has been complimented by such luminaries as Phil Everly, Geula Gill and others who know “it” when they see and hear it.
+Mel's singing has been complimented by music luminaries Phil Everly, Geula Gill, Paul Brady and others.

-He began singing at Art school when the Beatles and the 60s Folk Revival coincided.
-He was a regular at the Johannesburg Troubadour and at the Nite Beat in Hillbrow, and he became a favourite at the Minstrel Folk Club in Pretoria.
+He started out singing at Art school at the time when the Beatles and the 60s Folk Revival coincided.
+After waiting tables, he became a regular singing at the Troubadour in Johannesburg, the Nite Beat in Hillbrow, and became a regular feature at the Minstrel Club in Pretoria.

 "You have to hear Little Mel, his voice is like Glen Campbell and John Denver, combined!"